 In those rare cases in the stitch regulator mode when the needle stays in the fabric when the arm movement abruptly stops, the I/S controller automatically pulls up the needle after about 1/2 second.
-NOTE that you should wait with moving the arm until the pull-up is complete to avoid needle flexing and breakage.
+It is not necessary to wait until the pull-up is complete.
+The controller will continue stitching when movement is detected during the pull-up.